Diocese of Baker: 2000 to present

-Vasa in 2002 began the process of transferring millions of dollars in diocesan assets to its individual parishes.
-This move was challenged in court, with the plaintiffs claiming that Vasa was attempting to shield the diocese from multi-million dollar judgements in sexual abuse settlements.
+Vasa in 2002 began the process of transferring diocesan assets to its individual parishes.
+This move was challenged in court, with the plaintiffs claiming that Vasa was attempting to shield the diocese from judgements in sexual abuse settlements.
 In 2003, a judge ruled that there was no evidence of fraud and that Vasa could complete the transfers.

 In a 2006 column, Vasa implied that Catholics who supported abortion rights for women were guilty of a so-called heresy of murder.
 Vasa stated in 2010 that St. Charles Medical Center in Bend had "gradually moved away" from the church's ethical directives and could no longer be called Catholic.
 As a result, Vasa would not allow priests to celebrate mass in the hospital chapel and St. Charles was forced to return all Catholic religious items to the diocese.
 However, the hospital retained the St. Charles name and the cross on his facility.
 Vasa became coadjutor bishop for the Diocese of Santa Rosa in 2011.

-Reverend Liam Cary of Portland was named the bishop of Baker by Pope Benedict XVI in 2012.
-In April 2013, Cary asked Reverend James Radloff to resign as pastor of his parish in Bend and take a posting in a small town in rural Oregon.
+Liam Cary of Portland was named the bishop of Baker by Pope Benedict XVI in 2012.
+In April 2013, Cary asked James Radloff to resign as pastor of his parish in Bend and take a posting in a small town in rural Oregon.
 Cary was allegedly upset over Radloff's support of a petition opposing the transfer of another priest.
 Radloff appealed Cary's order to the Congregation for Clergy, which in January 2014 upheld the order.
 Radloff in April 2014 announced that he was joining the Evangelical Catholic Church.

 In 2017, the diocese moved the chancery to Redmond.
-On July 10, 2025, Pope Leo XIV named the Reverend Thomas J. Hennen of the Diocese of Davenport, Iowa as the seventh bishop of the diocese.
+On July 10, 2025, Pope Leo XIV named Thomas J. Hennen of the Diocese of Davenport, Iowa as the seventh bishop of the diocese.

-Sexual abuse

-By February 2002, four men were suing the diocese, stating that they had been sexually abused as boys by Reverend David Hazen during the 1970s and earlier.
-They said that the diocese knew about the abuse.
-Eight more men joined the lawsuit in June 2002.
-The diocese settled with the 18 plaintiffs in 2004.

-In 2011, the diocese was sued by the family of two five-year-old girls who had been sexually molested by a 12-year-old boy at St. Francis of Assisi Parish in Bend.
-The incident happened in the church music room during a young adult weekend retreat in 2009.
-The plaintiffs claimed that the diocese was vicariously liable for the assault.